-Composition: During 2021 the Board consisted of seven non-executive Directors (although this reduced to six during the period 27th April to 1st November) and three executive Directors.
+Composition: During 2022 the Board consisted of seven non-executive Directors and three executive Directors.
 The Chief Risk Officer attends by invitation.
 Details of the Board composition are provided in the Directors' Profiles in the Annual Report and Accounts.

 Main Functions: The Board has responsibility for setting the Society's risk strategy and risk appetite and ensuring the Risk Management function is adequately and appropriately resourced via the Risk Committee.
 The Board has responsibility for approving all of the Society's key policies as recommended by the various committees.